 - packages/web/**/*

-Each package maintains its own version.
+Each package maintains its own version, scoped to the files that changed.

 Integration with GitOps